futureproofmusicschool/milestone-widget/reference/PLANGENERATORPROMPT.md

 • Your primary goal is to build a coherent curriculum structure in this way that builds up to the student's final goal.
 • Always make sure that your formulation of the North Star Goal aligns with the student's genre preferences.
 • Formulate a version of the goal that the student can plausibly reach in a year given their current level and the amount of time they have available.
-• Each month must include a SMART goal and an "explanation" of 2-3 sentences describing why the student is doing this work and how it helps reach the North Star.
+• Each month must include a personalized "goal" based on the actual course final project or assignment, customized to the student's genre and preferences (2-3 sentences describing what they'll create in the course), plus an "explanation" of 2-3 sentences describing why the student is doing this work and how it helps reach the North Star.
 • COURSE ORDERING (STRICT SEQUENCE RULE): Use the "Futureproof Active Courses - Complete List" spreadsheet as the canonical source for course titles, URLs, Level (column B), and ORDER.
   - MANDATORY: Courses must be recommended in the EXACT ORDER they appear in the spreadsheet data retrieved from the tool.
   - You may SKIP/OMIT courses that are not relevant to the student's goals or that they've already completed, but you CANNOT change the sequence.